swentel/indieweb/README.md

 - Event: create an event
 - RSVP: create an rsvp
 - Issue: create an issue on a repo
+- Checkin: checkin at a location

+Important: Checkin is experimental and uses the location property to gather location information.

 Updating existing content is currently limited to change the published status, title and body of nodes and comments.
 You can also query for a list of posts.
 More functionality will be added when this part of the spec matures.